The 20 Best Acute Mountain Sickness Doctors Near Me in Alaska, US

 Offers Telehealth

 Erin Royal is a primary care provider, practicing in Family Medicine in Anchorage, Alaska.
 Dr. Royal is rated as an Experienced provider by MediFind in the treatment of Acute Mountain Sickness.
-Her top areas of expertise are Factor V Leiden Thrombophilia, Attention Deficit Hyperactivity Disorder (ADHD), Mitochondrial Complex V Deficiency, and Cytochrome C Oxidase Deficiency.
+Her top areas of expertise are Factor V Leiden Thrombophilia, Attention Deficit Hyperactivity Disorder (ADHD), Cytochrome C Oxidase Deficiency, and Mitochondrial Complex V Deficiency.
 Dr. Royal is currently accepting new patients.

 What is the definition of Acute Mountain Sickness?

-Acute mountain sickness is an illness that can affect mountain climbers, hikers, skiers, or travelers at high altitudes, usually above 8000 feet (2400 meters).
+Acute mountain sickness is an illness that can affect mountain climbers, hikers, skiers, or travelers at high altitudes, usually above 8000 feet (ft) or 2400 meters (m).

 When should I see an Acute Mountain Sickness doctor in Alaska, US?